How to Write a Business Plan for Your Home Business

 However, even if you're starting small or have your own resources to fund your business, a business plan isn't required, but it can greatly improve the chances that your home business will succeed.

-The US Small Business Administration (SBA) estimates that as many as 90% of all small businesses fail in the first two years.
+The U.S. Bureau of Labor Statistics estimates that as many as 30% of all small businesses fail in the first two years.
 Those statistics can be very frightening.
 After all, why would you want to spend time and effort, as well as risk your own money, when there is only one chance in ten your business will survive?

 There are several reasons why small and home businesses fail, but proper planning can help overcome them all.
 A business plan can help you: